cilium/cilium/Documentation/policy/language.rst

   Examples`_.

-  Only IPs in intercepted DNS responses to an application will be allowed in the cilium policy rules.
+  Only IPs in intercepted DNS responses to an application will be allowed in the Cilium policy rules.
 For a given domain name, IPs from responses to all pods managed by a Cilium instance are allowed by policy (respecting TTLs).
   This ensures that allowed IPs are consistent with those returned to applications.
 The DNS Proxy is the only method to allow IPs from responses